eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentEndPrematurelyV1Response;
+use EzmaxApi::Object::EzsigndocumentFlattenV1Response;
 use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1Response;
 use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1Response;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseMPayload;
+use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1Response;
+use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1ResponseAllOf;
+use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1Response;
 use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1Response;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseMPayload;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1Response;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1ResponseAllOf;
+use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1Response;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseMPayload;